James Coigly

-Father James Coigly (aka James O'Coigley and Jeremiah Quigley) (1761 – 7 June 1798) was a Roman Catholic priest in Ireland active in the republican movement against the British Crown and the kingdom's Protestant Ascendancy.
+Father James Coigly (aka James O'Coigley and James/Jeremiah Quigley) (1761 – 7 June 1798) was a Roman Catholic priest in Ireland active in the republican movement against the British Crown and the kingdom's Protestant Ascendancy.
 He served the Society of United Irishmen as a mediator in the sectarian Armagh Disturbances and as an envoy both to the government of the French Republic and to radical circles in England with whom he sought to coordinate an insurrection.
 In June 1798 he was executed in England for treason having been detained as he was about to embark on a return mission to Paris.

 Education: Dundalk and Paris

-James Coigly was born 1761 into a small farming/weaving family Kilmore, County Armagh in the Kingdom of Ireland.
-During his formative years the Penal Laws, which had systematically excluded the Ireland's Roman Catholic majority from land ownership, the professions and public office, were by stages relaxed.
-Catholic families of at least middling income could aspire to educating their sons.
+The second son of Louisa (née Donnelly) and James Coigly, Coigly was born in 1761 into a small farming/weaving family in Kilmore, County Armagh in the Kingdom of Ireland.
+He was proud of his ancestry, having had great grandfathers who had fought and died in the Jacobite cause at Derry and the Boyne.

+During his formative years the Penal Laws, which had systematically excluded Ireland's Roman Catholic majority from land ownership, the professions and public office, were by stages relaxed.
+Catholic families of at least middling income could aspire to educate their sons.
 Coigly was sent to Dundalk Grammar School for classical studies.
 Despite this being a Protestant school he acquired a religious vocation.

 After Dundalk Coigly entered the priesthood in the archdiocese of Armagh.
 In January 1785 he was ordained by the Coadjutor Bishop of Armagh Richard O'Reilly.
-In the absence of a seminary in Ireland, he was sent for further studies, to the Collège des Lombards (the Irish College) in Paris where Irish students, bound for careers not only in the Church but also in law, medicine, or in service with the Irish Brigade in the French army were taught.
+In the absence of a seminary in Ireland, he was sent for further studies to the Collège des Lombards (the Irish College) in Paris where Irish students, bound for careers not only in the Church but also in law, medicine, or in service with the Irish Brigade in the French army were taught.